christensenjo/la-clippers-data-visualization/questions.md

 - Ubuntu / WSL2: Have developed in WSL2 environments both at school and during my time at Maiden Voyage.

 #### Some Exposure
 - React: I built the first version of my static portfolio website in React, and have recently been using Next.js to build a couple of side projects.
-Have been exposed to features such as RSCs, hooks, shadcn/ui, Clerk auth, Vercel, etc.
+Have been exposed to elements such as RSCs, hooks, shadcn/ui, Clerk auth, Vercel, etc.
 - R: I took a class on R in college and used it to get NBA data for a data visualization project.
 - Go: I recently learned Golang and used it to build a simple REST API backend that performed CRUD on a PostgreSQL database.
 - C#: I completed an internship at HealthCatalyst building Azure Functions (lambdas) in C# as part of a complex data ingestion and transformation pipeline.